 Supporting Information

+S6 File.
+Adjusted vital rates and model average resighting probabilities (p) for males and females.

-S6 Table 1.
-Adjusted vital rates from the top model φ (14) for survival and from birth rates (Bi) estimated by [1, 2].
+Table A. Adjusted vital rates from the top model φ (14) for survival and from birth rates (Bi) estimated by [1, 2].
 The additive model for survival was selected because annual time variability in pup and juvenile survival was included.
 Survival rates for adults come from a single population (LI) and there was no annual variability in survival rates [3].
 The age classes used are: pups (< 1 year old), juveniles, prime age adults, and old adults.
 Prime age and old adult survival rates come from [3].